Savor, sail, love like there is no tomorrow because the only promise is today.

 No holding back.

-And if ever you do catch yourself looking back to 2016, I hope you see it as a year of discovery.
+And if ever you do catch yourself looking back to last year, I hope you see it as a time of discovery.
 A time when you dove deeper into a favorite subject or came to appreciate something you once thought not worth the time.

 Just so you’re going out different than the way you came in.